sirbrillig/grepdef/README.md

+# grepdef

-grepdef: search for symbol definitions in various programming languages
+A cli tool to search for symbol definitions in various programming languages

 ```
 Usage: grepdef --type <type> <symbol> [path]